openstack/charm-deployment-guide/deploy-guide/source/ovn-migration.rst

 * ovn-chassis (or ovn-dedicated-chassis)
 * neutron-api-plugin-ovn charms

-Post-migration, the :doc:`app-ovn` page includes information on configuration and usage.
+Post-migration, the :doc:`cg:admin/networking/ovn` page in the Charm Guide includes information on configuration and usage.

 MTU considerations
 ------------------